VeriSilicon/acuity-models/README.md

 ![Acuity Workflow](/docs/acuity_123.png)

- - Importing from popular frameworks such as Caffe and Tensorflow
+ - Importing from popular frameworks such as Tensorflow and PyTorch

    > AcuityNet natively supports Caffe, Tensorflow, PyTorch, ONNX, TFLite, DarkNet, and Keras imports, it can also be expanded to support other NN frameworks.

  - Fixed Point Quantization

-   > AcuityNet provides accurate Fixed Point Quantization from floating point 32 with a calibration dataset and produces accuracy numbers before and after quantization for comparison
+   > AcuityNet provides accurate Post Training Quantization and produces accuracy numbers before and after quantization for comparison.
+Advanced techniques are built-in into AcuityNet quantizer, such as KL-Divergence, Weight Equalization, Hybrid Quantization, Per Channel Quantization, etc.

  - Graph Optimization

-   > Neural-network graph optimization is performed to reduce graph complexity for inference, such as Layer Merging, Layer Removal and Layer Swapping
+   > Neural-network graph optimization is performed to reduce graph complexity for inference, such as Layer Fusion, Layer Removal and Layer Swapping

-   - Merge consective layers into dense layers, such as ConvolutionReluPool, FullyConnectedRelu, etc.
-   - Fold BatchNrom layers into Convolution
-   - Swap layer ordering when suitable to reduce output size
-   - Remove Concatenation and Split layers
-   - Horizontal layer fusion
-   - Intelligent layer optimization when mathamatically equivalent

  - Tensor Pruning

    > Pruning neural networks tensors to remove ineffective synapses and neurons to create sparse matrix

  - Training and Validation

-   > Acuitynet provides capability to train and validate Neural Networks
+   > AcuityNet provides capability to train and validate Neural Networks

  - Inference Code Generator

    > Generates OpenVX Neural Network inference code which can run on any OpenVX enabled platforms

+## About Vivante NPUIP

+Vivante NPUIP is a highly scalable and programmable neural network processor that supports a wide range of Machine Learning applications.
+It has been deployed in many fields to accelerate ML algorithms for AI-vision, AI-voice, AI-pixel and other special use cases.
+Vivante NPUIP offers high performance MAC engine as well as flexible programmable capability to adopt new operations and networks without having to fall back to CPU.
+Today, over 120 operators are supported and continue to grow.

+Mature software stack and complete solutions are provided to customers for easy integration and fast time to market.

+Tooling
+ - Acuity Toolkits
+ - Acuity IDE

+Runtime software stack support
+ - OpenVX and OpenVX NN Extension
+ - OpenCL
+ - Android NN API
+ - TFLite NPU Delegate
+ - ONNX Runtime Execution Provider
+ - ARMNN Backend

 [Alexnet]: https://verisilicon.github.io/acuity-models/viewer/render.html#../models/alexnet/alexnet.json
 [Inception-v1]: https://verisilicon.github.io/acuity-models/viewer/render.html#../models/inception_v1/inception_v1.json